foundry-rs/starknet-foundry/docs/src/appendix/sncast/declare-deploy.md

 # `declare-deploy`
 Declare a contract and deploy it to Starknet immediately.
+If the contract has been already declared, behaves exactly as `deploy`.

 >  ⚠️ **Warning**
 > This command relies on auto-estimation and does not allow specifying max fees explicitly.